syncfusion-content/fileformat-docs/File-Formats/introduction.md

 ## File Format Security Information

-Syncfusion products are used around the world in some very sensitive applications.
+Syncfusion products are used   in some of the most sensitive applications.
 We must be concerned about security.

-We have built our products with security as a priority.
-Each control is self-contained and needs no outside server or Syncfusion API.
-Our products only exist as defined by the developer and only do the commands defined by the developer.
-We built them so they should fit into any security paradigms used by our customers.
+We prioritized security when developing our products.
+Each control is self-contained and does not require outside server or Syncfusion API.
+Our products  exist as defined by the developer and only do the commands defined by the developer.
+We built them to work with any security paradigms that our customers can utilize.

-Syncfusion does not offer any hosted Web APIs our customers can use.
-We provide the necessary libraries and code examples for our customers to build their own APIs so they can customize the functionality as needed and manage their own security.
+Our customers cannot use any hosted Web APIs provided by syncfusion.
+We provide the necessary libraries and code examples for our customers to build their own APIs by allowing them to customize the functionality  and manage their own security.

 ![File Format Security Information](introductionpage_images/securityinfo.png)